microsoft/WebTemplateStudio/mocks/materialui-multi-page/README.md

 2. Move the build folder inside the server folder
 3. Deploy the server folder to Azure App Service using the [Azure App Service Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice)
 4. If a database is used, add the environment variables defined in .env to your Application Settings
-5. Consider adding authentication and securing back end API's by following [Azure App Service Security](https://docs.microsoft.com/en-us/azure/app-service/overview-security)
+5. Consider adding authentication and securing back-end API's by following [Azure App Service Security](https://docs.microsoft.com/en-us/azure/app-service/overview-security)

 Full documentation for deployment to Azure App Service can be found here: //TODO Add link to deployment doc

 ## File Structure

-The front end is based on [create-react-app](https://github.com/facebook/create-react-app), and the back end is based on [Express Generator](https://expressjs.com/en/starter/generator.html).
-The front end is served on http://localhost:3000/ and the back end on http://localhost:3001/.
-During local development front end and back end communicate via a proxy defined in the package.json.
+The front-end is based on [create-react-app](https://github.com/facebook/create-react-app), and the back-end is based on [Express Generator](https://expressjs.com/en/starter/generator.html).
+The front end is served on http://localhost:3000/ and the back-end on http://localhost:3001/.
+During local development front-end and back-end communicate via a proxy defined in the package.json.

 ```
 .
-├── server/                         - Express server that provides API routes and serves front end
+├── server/                         - Express server that provides API routes and serves front-end
 │   ├── mongo/                      - Handles all interactions with the cosmos database
 │   ├── sql/                        - Handles all interactions with the cosmos database
 │   ├── routes/                     - Handles API calls for routes